kennel209/owasp-testing-guide-v4-gitbook/en/web_application_security_testing/fingerprint_web_application_otg-info-009.md

 Host: blog.owasp.org
 ```

 The cookie *CAKEPHP* has automatically been set, which gives information about the framework being used.
-List of common cookies names is presented in Cpmmon Application Identifiers section.
+List of common cookies names is presented in Common Application Identifiers section.
 However, it is possible to change the name of the cookie.

 #### HTML source code